 Please be aware that Butler University policy requires all undergraduate students to live on campus until they reach senior status.
 Students who wish to live at home with a parent or legal guardian are required to have this request approved by the Office of Residence Life.
 Contact them directly at (800) 368-6852, ext.
 9458.

 Health & Policy Information ~ Show

-> All Butler undergraduate students, living on or off campus, are required to submit a complete Student Health Record to Health Services by January 30.
+All Butler undergraduate students, living on or off campus, are required to submit a complete Student Health Record to Health Services.
 This includes evidence of a health physical conducted within the 12 months prior to enrollment.
 Access to the online Student Health Record can be found under "Forms" on the Health Services website or at MyHealth, a secure online portal.

-> Health and accident insurance coverage is mandatory for all degree-seeking, undergraduate students enrolled in 12 or more credit hours.
+Health and accident insurance coverage is mandatory for all degree-seeking, undergraduate students enrolled in 12 or more credit hours.
 Students are required to enroll in the University-sponsored plan or waive enrollment by providing evidence of comparable coverage by established deadlines.
 You will need to visit the Health Services website to either provide your existing health insurance information or to enroll in the Butler-sponsored plan.
 If students do not respond by established deadlines, they will be automatically enrolled in and billed for the Butler-sponsored health plan on their student account statement.